tliron/prudence/TUTORIAL.md

 As you can see, we embed arbitrary JavaScript code using the `<%` and `%>` delimiters.
 The first character right after the opening delimiter is used for sugar.
-In this case the `<%==` sugar will simply write the variable in-place.
+In this case the `<%==` sugar writes the context variable in-place and `<%=` writes any JavaScript expression, in this case a local number variable.

 For more JST sugar see the [JST documentation](jst/README.md).
-It is even possible to [extend](platform/README.md) JST with your own custom sugar.
+It is even possible to [extend](platform/README.md#jst-sugar) JST with your own custom sugar.

 Behind the scenes the the entire JST file is translated into JavaScript code and wrapped in an exported "present" function, allowing it to be used with "require" in the same way we hooked `json.js`.

-If you check the [`http://localhost:8080/person/linus`](http://localhost:8080/person/linus) URL in your web browser, it will indeed default to this HTML representation, because that's what web browsers perfer.
-In the CLI you need to explicitly ask for HTML:
+If you now check the [`http://localhost:8080/person/linus`](http://localhost:8080/person/linus) URL in your web browser, it will indeed default to this HTML representation, because that's what web browsers perfer.
+With curl you need to explicitly ask for HTML:

     curl localhost:8080/person/linus -v --header 'Accept: text/html'